 Located in Bloomsbury, a neighborhood of writers and artists, NCH is close to theaters, museums, educational institutions, and business centers.
 Like Northeastern, NCH provides ample opportunities for engagement with surrounding communities and pressing contemporary issues, as well as a commitment to exploring questions of ethics and culture with attention to past and present.

 Why now?
 The Curriculum combines on-ground, place-based interdisciplinary courses with a choice of online electives taught by Northeastern faculty.
 With this full semester load, students can advance NUpath or major requirements and practice integrative learning skills that will be crucial for future endeavors, including co-op.

 Through participation in this program, you will learn how to develop and articulate your value within the global workplace so as to position yourself competitively for the future.
 Be among the first students to pioneer humanics in London!

-This program opportunity is open to Northeastern students including first-year students interested in studying abroad in London for the Fall 2019 Semester.
+This program opportunity is open to Northeastern students including first-year students interested in studying abroad in London for the Spring 2020 Semester.

 - Application Open: July 1, 2020

 - GEO Application: All applicants must complete the GEO application.
 This is the first step for applying to any program.